 The Productivity3000 rack-based PLC is a communications powerhouse with numerous networking options built in.
 It's also the I/O leader of the Productivity PLC family with both local and remote expansion.

 A dependable PLC platform for over 35 years, the DirectLOGIC series PLCs are fixed I/O (brick) and modular, rack-based controllers with a common programming platform.
-Most components are compatible with existing installations under the DirectLOGIC name as well as legacy private-labeled models.
+Available components are compatible with, and intended for, existing installations under the DirectLOGIC name as well as legacy private-labeled models.
 This series is not recommended for new installations.